 This may also cause tires to wear quicker if the problem has gone on too long and the wheel alignment has been affected.

 Wheels that have lost their balance weights can cause car shaking, too.

 Normally the shaking will happen at a certain speed and then you can drive through it.

-However, wheels and tire problems should be taken very serious as they can cause high speed accidents from sudden loss of control from a blow-out or tire separation.
+However, wheels and tire problems should be taken very seriously as they can cause high-speed accidents from the sudden loss of control from a blow-out or tire separation.